South and Southeast Asian Theravada Buddhism

 Buddhism experienced a strong revival in the 19th century with the help of British scholars and theosophists, and so Sri Lankan Buddhism has sometimes been characterized as “Protestant Buddhism,” with an emphasis on scholarly study, pastoral activities by the monks for the lay community, and meditation practices for laypeople.
 The country gained independence in 1948, and since then there has been a strong revival of interest in Buddhist religion and culture.

 Today, 70% of Sri Lankans are Buddhist, with the majority of people following the Theravada tradition.
-After a 30-year civil war, Sri Lanka is now seeing a rise in nationalistic Buddhism, with some organisations like the Bodu Bala Sena (Buddhist Power Force) organizing anti-Muslim riots and attacks on moderate Buddhist leaders.
+After a 30-year civil war, Sri Lanka is now seeing a rise in nationalistic Buddhism, with some organizations like the Bodu Bala Sena (Buddhist Power Force) organizing anti-Muslim riots and attacks on moderate Buddhist leaders.

 Historical research has shown that Buddhism has a history of more than 2,000 years in Burma, with about 85% of the population currently identifying as Buddhists.
 There has been a long tradition of a balanced emphasis on meditation and study for the ordained community, and the lay population maintains great faith.
 One of the most famous Burmese Buddhists is S.N.
 Goenka, a lay teacher of vipassana meditation techniques.

 Since Burma gained its independence from Great Britain in 1948, both the civil and military governments have promoted Theravada Buddhism.
 Under the military regime, Buddhism was strictly controlled, and monasteries that housed dissidents were routinely destroyed.
-Monks have often been at the forefront of political demonstrations against the military regime, such as the 8888 Uprising, and the Saffron Revolution in 2007.
+Monks have often been at the forefront of political demonstrations against the military regime, such as the 8888 Uprising and the Saffron Revolution in 2007.

 Over the last decade, various nationalistic groups have emerged, attempting to revive Buddhism and oppose Islam.
 Ashin Wirathu, the monk-leader of the 969 Group, has referred to himself as “the Burmese Bin Laden,” and has proposed the boycott of Muslim-owned shops.
 Under the guise of “protecting Buddhism,” outbreaks of violence against mosques and Muslim homes have been common, with counterattacks by Muslims further fanning the flames.